iccycling/iccc-hub/content/posts/2026/new-jersey-design/index.md

 ## What This Means

-We think it's time ICCC gives the jersey a clean break from traditional academic heraldry — something that actually reflects how Imperial and Imperial College Union present themselves today: modern, tech-forward, and an international community, rather than a nod to 19th-century college tradition.
+I think it's time ICCC gives the jersey a clean break from traditional academic heraldry — something that actually reflects how Imperial and Imperial College Union present themselves today: modern, tech-forward, and an international community, rather than a nod to 19th-century college tradition.

 This isn't a finished plan — it's an open question.
 Do you agree the current design has run its course?
 What would you want to see instead?
 Drop us your ideas, sketches, or inspiration — [Instagram](https://instagram.com/iccycling) works well, or just grab one of us at a ride.